© Violety | Dreamstime.com

 Maintain a healthy heart by claiming, right now, your FREE copy of our definitive guide to avoiding heart disease and taking care of your ticker.

 Common Niacin Side Effects

 - Upset stomach

-The most common of these side effects, the niacin flush, can cause such discomfort that many people stop taking niacin after only having tried it a few times.
+- The most common of the niacin side effects, flushing can cause such discomfort that many people stop taking niacin after only having tried it a few times.
 Fortunately, there are many ways to reduce flushing, or even how to prevent niacin flush, so that you can take full advantage of this incredible supplement.

 Shortly after ingesting, people often experience a skin reaction to niacin.
 Although it may be alarming to experience for the first time, it is completely normal and it is not a sign of a serious adverse reaction.
 The skin flush typically starts in the face, where you will feel warm and itchy.
 Sometimes these symptoms can spread to the chest and arms and are often described as a “pins and needles” sort of discomfort.
 The niacin flush generally lasts less than an hour, and it usually only occurs during the first few weeks of treatment when the person is increasing their dosage.